SuspiciousActivity/ByteEdit/README.md

 To open a class, press CTRL + T.

 To change settings like auto-computation of stack frames and max locals/stack press CTRL + O.

+To go to the method definition of the selected line's invoke-method press CTRL + G.